Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Overview of Text Embedding Models

 Unlike the language model in ELMO which predicts the next word from previous words, the BERT model is trained on two self-supervised tasks simultaneously: \begin{itemize} \item Mask Language Model: randomly mask certain percentage of the words in the sequence and predict the masked words \item Next Sentence Prediction: given a pair of sentences, predict whether one sentence proceeds another. \end{itemize}

-The structure of BERT model is as follows: (1) Each word in the input sentence is broken to subwords and tokenized using a context-free embedding called WordPiece.
-A special token $\mathtt{[cls]}$ is added to the beginning of the sequence.
-And x\% of the tokens are replaced by $\mathtt{[mask]}$; (2) For each token, its input representation consists of i) its token embedding from (1), ii) position embedding indicating the position of the token in the sentence, and iii) segment embedding indicating whether it belongs to sentence A or B. (3) The input representation of tokens in the sequence is fed into the main model architecture: L layers of Transformer-Encoder blocks.
+The structure of the BERT model is as follows: (1) Each word in the input sentence is broken to standardized word fragments called ``tokens.''
+(2) For each token, its input representation consists of i) a binary encoding of the token from (1), and ii) a position embedding indicating the position of the token in the sentence (3) The input representation of tokens in the sequence is fed into the main model architecture: $L$ layers of Transformer-Encoder blocks.
 Each block consists of a multi-head attention layer, followed by a feed forward layer.

-(4) The output representation of the mask token $\mathtt{[mask]}$ is used to predict the masked word via a softmax layer, and the output representation of the special $\mathtt{[cls]}$ token is used for Next Sentence Prediction.
+To initially train the network, a special token $\mathtt{[cls]}$ is added to the beginning of the sequence, and a fraction of the tokens are replaced by $\mathtt{[mask]} at random$.
+The output representation of the mask token $\mathtt{[mask]}$ is used to predict the masked word via a softmax layer, and the output representation of the special $\mathtt{[cls]}$ token is used for next sentence prediction.
 The loss function is a combination of the two losses.
+Once trained, the final hidden layer (excluding the softmax layer used in prediction) is used as the sequence of word embeddings.

-We next focus in detail on the main structure step (3), especially the ``multi-head attention" layer.
+We next focus in detail on the main structure in step (3), especially the ``multi-head attention" layer.